Jerry Seinfeld Tells Why He Won’t Do Another TV Show And Answers Howard Stern’s Questions

 Legendary comedian and television star Jerry Seinfeld told Howard Stern during a recent interview that he was done doing specials because he doesn’t like seeing “old people” on TV.

-Stern opened the subject comparing the comedian to Groucho Marx who continued to do appearances until he appeared frail and feeble.
-Stern questioned Seinfeld if his desire to not come off as sub-par is the reason the comedian won’t do television after his current special.
+Stern opened the subject by comparing the comedian to Groucho Marx who continued to perform until he appeared frail and feeble.
+Stern asked Seinfeld if his desire to not come off as sub-par is the reason the comedian won’t do television after his current special.

 “I don’t like seeing old people on TV.
 I don’t want to inflict myself on people in a deteriorated state,” Seinfeld said.